-An updated version of the classic Hannah-Barbera mystery cartoon.
+An updated version of the classic Hanna-Barbera mystery cartoon.
 Fred, Daphne, Velma, Shaggy and Scooby-Doo travel from town to town in their van, The Mystery Machine, solving cases of ...
 See full summary »

-An updated version of the classic Hannah-Barbera mystery cartoon.
+An updated version of the classic Hanna-Barbera mystery cartoon.
 Fred, Daphne, Velma, Shaggy and Scooby-Doo travel from town to town in their van, The Mystery Machine, solving cases of hauntings, monsters and unexplained occurrences.
 Joining the gang is Scooby's pint-sized nephew, Scrappy-Doo.
 Unlike his uncle, the little pup is constantly looking for a fight, and it is all Scooby and Shaggy can do to keep him from hurtling head-on into every ghost and monster they encounter.
 Of course, after doing a little investigating, the hauntings always have a more down-to-earth explanation.
 Written by

 Jean-Marc Rocher <email@example.com>

 4 of 7 people found this review helpful.

 Was this review helpful to you?